-7.5.2.2 File Body Format for Call Detail Records (CDR)
+7.5.3.2 File Body Format for Call Detail Records (CDR)

-The body of a CDR consists of a minimum of zero and a maximum of 5000 lines.
-Each line holds one call detail record in CSV format and is constructed by the following fields, all of them enclosed in single quotes:
+The body of a CDR consists of a minimum of zero and a default maximum of 5000 lines.
+The platform operator can configure the maximum number of lines kept in a file by updating the cdrexport.max_rows_per_file parameter in /etc/ngcp-config/config.yml file.
+Each line holds one call detail record in CSV format and is constructed by a configurable set of fields, all of them enclosed in single quotes.